 10. INFORMATION OBLIGATIONS AND INCIDENT MANAGEMENT

-(a) When the Data Processor becomes aware of a Personal Data Breach, it shall notify the Data Controller at firstname.lastname@example.org about the Personal Data Breach without undue delay, shall provide commercially reasonable cooperation to the Data Controller, and shall take commercially reasonable steps to remediate the Personal Data Breach, if applicable, to the extent that remediation is within the Data Processor’s control.
-At the Customer’s request and subject to the Customer paying all of Data Processor’s fees at prevailing rates, and all expenses, Data Processor will promptly provide the Customer with all reasonable assistance necessary to enable the Customer to notify relevant Personal Data Breaches to the Regulators and/or affected Data Subjects, if Customer is required to do so under the Applicable Data Protection Law.
+(a) When the Data Processor becomes aware of a Personal Data Breach, it shall notify the Data Controller at Data Controller’s notification email address about the Personal Data Breach without undue delay, shall provide commercially reasonable cooperation to the Data Controller, and shall take commercially reasonable steps to remediate the Personal Data Breach, if applicable, to the extent that remediation is within the Data Processor’s control.
+At the Customer’s request Data Processor will promptly provide the Customer with all reasonable assistance necessary to enable the Customer to notify relevant Personal Data Breaches to the Regulators and/or affected Data Subjects, if Customer is required to do so under the Applicable Data Protection Law.
 Customer is solely responsible for complying with Personal Data Breach notification requirements applicable to Customer and fulfilling any third-party notification obligations related to any Personal Data Breach.
 The obligations of this Section 10(a) do not apply to Personal Data Breaches that are caused by the Data Controller, Users, and/or any products and services other than Data Processor’s.

 (a) The liability of each Party and its respective Affiliates’, taken together in the aggregate, arising out of or relating to this DPA shall be subject to the section(s) of the Agreement governing limitations of liability, and any reference in such section(s) to the liability of a party means the aggregate liability of that party and all of its Affiliates under the Agreement and all DPAs together.